 Johnson was to receive just $5,000 of the $30,000 on offer but in truth he would probably have taken the fight for nothing.

-The former Champion John L Sullivan wrote that Burns had shamed himself and the sport by putting his Title on the line against a black man and there was talk in the United States of not recognising the winner but this was difficult as there was no question that Burns was the legitimate Title holder.
+The former Champion John L Sullivan wrote that Burns had shamed himself and the sport by putting his Title on the line against a black man and there was talk in the United States of not recognising the winner, but this was difficult as there was no question that Burns was the legitimate Title holder.

 The fight between Burns and Johnson took place at Rushcutters Bay in Sydney, Australia, on 26 December 1908, and it was to be an embarrassingly one-sided affair.
-Knocked down twice in the First Round, Burns and his corner took to racially abusing Johnson in the vilest terms in an attempt to make him angry and become reckless, but Johnson remained calm, smiling throughout, though he was later to say: “Burns used language that it would be impossible for me to report.
-If I had killed Burns for the language he used to me I would have been fully justified.”
+Knocked down twice in the First Round, Burns and his corner took to racially abusing Johnson in the vilest terms to make him angry and become reckless, but Johnson remained calm, smiling throughout, though he was later to say: “Burns used language that it would be impossible for me to report.
+If I had killed Burns for the language, he used to me I would have been fully justified.”